 Eager to explore, we’ll head east for our first full days' birding.
 We may start around Deerness, the north-eastern point of Mainland, jutting out ready to collect vagrants from either direction.
 There are a variety of habitats and several areas of interest here, offering excellent birding at a comfortable pace.
 A number of rarities have been found in this area recently, including Siberian Accentor, Red-flanked Bluetail, Rustic and Little Bunting, Buff-breasted Sandpiper and American Golden Plover.
 In 2016, Heatherlea groups discovered Barred and Yellow-browed Warblers here plus the first Orcadian Red-throated Pipit for almost 20 years!
-At this time of year Hen Harriers and Short-eared Owls can crop up anywhere and in the afternoon we’ll stand a good chance as we work our way south, crossing the Churchill Barriers through the smaller ‘holms’.
-We’ll bird the island of Burra en route to South Ronaldsay, and time will be assigned to visit the Italian Chapel.
-Birding around the southern tip of Orkney offers good birding and we’ll check a number of sites for freshly arrived migrants hoping for something special.
+At this time of year Hen Harriers and Short-eared Owls can pop up anywhere and in the afternoon we’ll stand a good chance as we work our way south, crossing the Churchill Barriers through the smaller ‘holms’.
+We can choose to birdwatch on either the island of Burray or South Ronaldsay, and time will be assigned to visit the Italian Chapel.
 Our day doesn’t finish here, and we’ll catch the late-afternoon ferry from Kirkwall to Westray keeping watch for marine species again as we go.
-We’ll stay at a comfortable Hotel for two nights, its position at the heart of the island being perfect for the next leg of our adventure.
+We stay at a comfortable Hotel for two nights, its position at the heart of the island being perfect for the next leg of our adventure.

 Today we take a day trip out to the small island of Papa Westray, a unique opportunity to explore somewhere new, with as yet only marginally discovered potential.
 While North Ronaldsay with its bird observatory is well established in the birding history books, the reputation of this neighbouring island and roughly the same size, is growing by the minute.
 We’ll travel as day-passengers and explore its' nooks and crannies, gardens, cliffs and beaches on foot.
-Papa Westray lays claim to some mouth-watering rarities such as Britain’s first Chestnut Bunting, fifth Two-barred Greenish Warbler and sixth Ovenbird and all occurring in the last four Octobers, evidence enough of our need to visit!
-There’s historical interest too, with a chance to visit the Knapp of Howar, at 3700BC currently recognised as the oldest known Neolithic settlement in the whole of Orkney.
-The last Great Auk in Britain also resided on the cliffs on the north coast here – we’ll be sure of a great day exploring this seldom visited gem of an island before returning to Westray for a second night.
+Papa Westray lays claim to some mouth-watering rarities such as Britain’s 1st Chestnut Bunting, 2nd Varied Thrush and 6th Ovenbird and all occurring in the last recent Octobers, evidence enough of our need to visit!
+There is historical interest too, with a chance to visit the Knapp of Howar, at 3700BC currently recognised as the oldest known Neolithic settlement in the whole of Orkney.
+The last Great Auk in Britain also resided on the cliffs on the north coast here – we can be sure of a great day exploring this seldom visited gem of an island before returning to Westray for a second night.

 With no ferries or flights to catch on our second full Mainland day we can be relatively flexible with the sites but heading west this time will give us new possibilities.
-At Birsay we’ll be able to sea-watch from the island if tides are favourable while the coast here, and fields and gardens at nearby Palace can be good too.
-Hen Harriers, Short-eared Owls and Twite are again possible as we drive minor roads and many of the lochs hold important numbers of returning wintering wildfowl.
-Anything is possible with Western Orphean Warbler, Black-throated Thrush, Olive backed Pipit and Arctic Redpoll were all west Mainland late autumn highlights in 2016 and we’ll be hopeful of connecting with a rarity or two.
+At Birsay we sea-watch from the coast here, and fields and gardens at nearby Palace can be good for migrants too.
+Hen Harrier, Short-eared Owl and Twite are again possible as we drive minor roads and many of the lochs hold important numbers of returning wintering wildfowl.
+Rarities are possible anywhere, with Western Orphean Warbler, Black-throated and Swainson's Thrush, Olive backed Pipit, Parrot Crossbill, Blyth's Reed Warbler and Arctic Redpoll seen in West Mainland in recent autumns.
 The area boasts some fantastic RSPB reserves and on an overall more relaxed day, there will also be the chance to investigate historical sites such as Skara Brae and the Ring of Brodgar as we’re birding.
 Overnight Kirkwall.

 Another new island!
 We take the ferry along with our vehicle to Sanday, with divers, sea-duck and other seabirds on view as we sail.
 It’s a pretty island, named after its stunning sandy beaches.
 These offer fantastic wader potential, with large numbers of Sanderling, Dunlin, Grey Plover and Bar-tailed Godwit present.
 There’s great offshore feeding for other coastal species too, including terns, grebes and divers.
-American Golden Plover, Buff-breasted and Pectoral Sandpiper are recorded most years and we’ll scan the large Golden Plover flocks in the hope of one of these.
+American Golden Plover, Buff-breasted and Pectoral Sandpiper are recorded most years and we scan the large Golden Plover flocks in the hope of these.
 The gardens and weedy fields are not without interest too and have uncovered scarcities including Wryneck, Red-backed Shrike, Bluethroat, Yellow-browed and Barred Warblers recorded annually, while Brown Shrike and Swainson’s Thrushes have been the standout rarities of the last two years.
-The lighthouse at the eastern point can be a migrant magnet in the right conditions and we’ll keep in close contact with other birders present to make the most of our visit.
-Sanday can also be good for Otters and we’ll keep an out for cetaceans again when returning to Kirkwall for our final evening.
+The lighthouse at the eastern point can be a migrant magnet in the right conditions and we keep in close contact with other birders present to make the most of our visit.

 There’ll be time to visit a few local birding sites in the morning before we catch the lunchtime ferry back to mainland Scotland.
 The crossing will give us a last chance to catch up on any seabirds we might have missed, while sites on the north Caithness coast such as Dunnet Bay or St Johns Loch may also be visited before we drive south.
 We expect to arrive back at Nethy Bridge early evening.